 Intermittent fasting involves disrupting normal eating patterns with periods of prolonged fasting.
-We will explain the different methods and benefits.
+We explain the 5:2 diet and the 16:8 method and show the benefits of these types of diets.

 Fasting involves the removal of some or all food and drink for a specific period of time.
 There are various types of fasting.